 Yes, and, it’s perfectly natural to feel uneasy about these topics as a new agent.
 Your pre-license education does not, and is not meant to, get to the practical side of doing real estate deals.
 Also, if you’ve been part of a real estate sale transaction personally, the process is probably somewhat of a blur at this point.
 We developed an on-demand online video training course that walks you step-by-step through a deal, which has proven really helpful for calming client handling and contract flow concerns and provides the practical training beyond your pre-license education you need to get off to a confident and fast start in your real estate career.

-Choose the Best 100 Percent Commission Plan for Newly Licensed Massachusetts Real Estate Agents
+Best 100 Percent Commission Plan for Newly Licensed Massachusetts Real Estate Agents